 When is it done?
 When the top is lightly golden brown but the center still jiggles slightly.

 Serving baked ricotta

 - Temperature: this baked ricotta appetizer can be served warm or at room temperature.
-I find it way better hot or warm, topped by baked cherry tomatoes.
+I find it way better hot or warm, topped with roasted cherry tomatoes.

 - Crackers or pita chips: after trying it several ways, a crunchy cracker or oven-dried thin toast is the best way to let it shine.
-French crusty bread for example is too mushy with that soft crumb.
+French crusty bread, for example, is too mushy due to the soft crumb.